waggle-sensor/sage-website/docs/contact-us.md

 sidebar_label: Contact us
 ---

+import {MailOutlined, Desk, AddCommentOutlined} from '@mui/icons-material' import SlackIcon from './slack-icon.svg'

 # Contact us

-## Email
+## <MailOutlined /> Email

 For support, general questions, or comments, you can always reach us at:

 [support@waggle-edge.ai](mailto:support@waggle-edge.ai)

-## Message Board

-We encourage developers and users to start a new topic or issue on the Waggle sensor message board:

-[GitHub Discussions](https://github.com/orgs/waggle-sensor/discussions)

-## Office Hours
+## <Desk />  Office Hours

 Want to meet with us on Zoom?
 Join our [Office Hours](/docs/events/office-hours) to learn more about Sage.
 Whether you're new to Sage or an experienced user, let's talk!

+## <AddCommentOutlined/> Message Board

+We encourage developers and users to start a new topic or issue on the Waggle sensor message board:

+[GitHub Discussions](https://github.com/orgs/waggle-sensor/discussions)

+## <SlackIcon className="w-[30px]" /> Join us on Slack

+Request an invitation to the Sage Community Slack slack workspace via email: support@waggle-edge.ai.